jypeng95/jypeng95.github.io/_pages/experience.md

     * Received systematic training on evidence-based teaching (e.g., backward course design, active learning, and fostering engagement and inclusivity) and conducted several micro-teaching sessions.
   * 2021, **Organizer, Teaching Journal Club**, Electrochemical Energy Laboratory, MIT
-    * Presented key academic research literature on academic teaching and learning and led a group discussion on best practices for teaching strategies (e.g., active learning and attention to equity).
+    * Presented key research literature on academic teaching and learning and led a group discussion on best practices for teaching strategies (e.g., active learning and attention to equity).
 * **Mentoring:**
     * 2019–Present, **Mentor** to rising graduate and undergraduate students in research labs, MIT